How to prepare for a dance photo shoot

 - Warm up:

-It is very important that you warm up before the photo shoot, firstly so that you are not going to injure yourself but also because you will create much better photos if you do.
+It is very important that you warm up and stretch before the photo shoot, firstly so that you are not going to injure yourself but also because you will create much better photos if you do.